pvainio/vallox-mqtt/README.md

 Only tested with:
 - Vallox Digit SE model 3500 SE made in 2001 (one with old led panel, no lcd panel)

+Newer devices might use different registers for temperatures, try configuration NEW_PROTOCOL=true for those.

 Might work with other Vallox devices with rs485 bus.
 There probably are some differences between different devices.
 If there are those probably are easy to adapt to.

 The application itself has been tested running on Raspberry Pi 3, but probably works just fine with Raspberry Zero or anything running linux.